Loading...

 Common measurement equivalents in grams

-Vegan mayonnaise is cholesterol-free and typically lower in saturated fat than traditional mayo, which can be beneficial for heart health.
-However, it is still a calorie-dense condiment with about 630 calories and 68g of fat per 100g, so it should be consumed in moderation.
+It is cholesterol-free and often lower in saturated fat, but it is still high in calories and fat, so it should be consumed in moderation.

 Explore more ingredients in the condiment category with complete nutrition information.